-- 31. A working document referred to as the comparison table is used during the RMA's consideration of an investigation.
-The document succinctly records the implications and recommendations arising from the main briefing paper and associated tables. - 32.
-The comparison table lists the current condition definition, current factors and current factor definitions in the left hand column, and the proposed definition, factors and factor definitions in the right hand column.
-The comparison table also lists all factors for which the evidence was examined but no risk factors were proposed, as well as any factors which are being removed on the basis of new evidence. - 33.
-In the left hand column, indicate whether current factors are included in RH and BoP, and onset and worsening, and whether there are doses/time frame differences between RH and BoP.
-In the right hand column, indicate the following in a heading in bold: no change or a change to wording or dose, RH and BoP or RH only.
-If the factor is for onset only or worsening only also specify this in the heading.
-The wording of the factor should provide doses/timeframes for each standard of proof, where such parameters are relevant.
-Proposed factors and definitions must be discussed with the supervising professor before the RMA meeting (see Interactions with Professors). - 34.
-For a new condition a table without columns is used to list the proposed factors and definitions.
+- 38. A working document referred to as the comparison table is used during the RMA's consideration of an investigation.
+The document succinctly records the implications and recommendations arising from the main briefing paper and associated tables.
+This document is also used to record your grading of the evidence, summarise the reasons for changes, highlight issues for discussion and document directions given at RMA meetings. - 39.
+For reviews of existing conditions, the comparison table lists the current condition definition, current factors and current factor definitions in the left hand column, and the proposed definition, factors and factor definitions in the middle column.
+The right hand column provides the grade.
+The comparison table also lists all factors for which the evidence was examined but no risk factors were proposed, as well as any factors which are being removed on the basis of new evidence. - 40.
+The wording of the proposed factor should provide doses/timeframes for each standard of proof, where such parameters are relevant.
+Proposed factors and definitions must be discussed with the supervising professor before the RMA meeting (see Interactions with Professors). - 41.
+For a new condition the left hand column lists only the contended factor (e.g., smoking) and the middle column is used to list the proposed factors and definitions as usual. - 42.
+Issues and reasons are recorded above the SOP definition and factors issues in left hand column and reasons in the right hand column.
+The progress of the investigation is updated by the Deputy Registrar at the beginning of the table. - 43.
+In the third column of the table you should record your assessment of the level or grade of evidence next to the proposed factor, after discussion with and approval by the lead Professor.
+Grades are assigned by the researchers after a critical appraisal and assessment of the available evidence pertaining to each contended risk factor.
+They serve as a guide to RMA members in determining whether factors should be included in the RH instrument, both instruments or neither instrument.
+The grades, and the basis for each grade, can be found in the "RMA Practices and Procedures" document in the Researcher Procedures Container 1303660 or on the RMA website.